Identifying outcomes agents: How to target grantseekers to reach your goals

 What does your perfect grantee look like?
 By this point in the process you should have a good idea of the types of grantees you are seeking to target.

 The communications channels and language you use must be appropriate for your target audience.
-For example, if you are targeting grass roots culturally and linguistically diverse (CALD) community groups, you might choose ethnic media and specific social media channels.
+For example, if you are targeting diverse grass roots community groups, you might choose ethnic media and specific social media channels.
 You might translate your guidelines into community languages or communicate through intermediaries such as ethnic communities councils and community leaders.

 Key information about your grants program includes round opening and closing dates, intended program outcomes and selection criteria.